qlik-oss/server-side-extension/docs/limitations.md

 It is only during engine startup that Qlik tries to contact the SSE plugin by calling the `GetCapabilities` plugin method.

-_Update:_ Starting with Sense Enterprise April 2018 release, `GetCapabilities` is called whenever a plugin is added, removed or reconfigured in Qlik management console.
+_Update:_ Starting with Sense Enterprise April 2018 release, `GetCapabilities` is called whenever a plugin is added, removed or reconfigured in Qlik Management Console.
 This means you do not have to restart the Qlik engine in these cases.
 If you add, remove or reconfigure a plugin in the Settings.ini file, you still need to restart the Qlik engine.